packit/packit.dev/content/docs/guide.md

       - fedora-all
 ```

-And to not need to wait for the successful build and create a Bodhi update yourself,
+And if you do not wish to wait for the successful build and create the Bodhi update yourself,
 just configure [another Packit job](/docs/configuration/#bodhi_update) to create it automatically:

 ```yaml